joseph-flinn/site/frontend/posts/gen-ai-thoughts-2025-06-11.md

 The counter argument is that technological advancements almost always remove the need for learning something.
 Very few people need to know how kerosene lamps work or how to maintain them because of the invention of electricity.
-Blacksmiths and stone masons, while still exist, are considered artisans because their skill sets are not needed by the wider public.
+Blacksmiths and stone masons, while they still exist, are considered artisans because their skill sets are not needed by the wider public.

 But counter to this counter argument, the skill that genAI provides is "writing" text.
 And this is what concerns me the most.
 I can easily see a future in which I no longer proofread my own writing and wrestle with how a sentence should be written.
 In such a future, any sentence that was fixed by the genAI was a sentence which I did not struggle and learn how to write better.
-Writers and authors tend to agree that one has to write--on a daily basis--to improve and to eventually find my voice.
+Writers and authors tend to agree that one has to write--on a daily basis--to improve and to eventually find one's voice.
 Letting an AI write for you keeps this from happening as it is their voice being used (or technically a cacophony of writers on which the model was trained).